MrRobinOfficial/Guide-UnrealEngine/README.md

 Syntax refers to the set of rules that define the structure, format, and grammar of a programming language.
 It dictates how statements and expressions should be written to form valid code.

-C++ follows a structured syntax that includes elements such as keywords, identifiers, operators, punctuation, and control structures.
+C++ follows a structured syntax that includes elements such as keywords[^1], identifiers, operators, punctuation, and control structures.
 The syntax is designed to provide precise instructions to the compiler on how to interpret and execute the code.

 #### Weak vs Strong typing